cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 ## Decision

 The SDK will include a new `CapabilityKeeper` abstraction, which is responsible for provisioning, tracking, and authenticating capabilities at runtime.
 During application initialisation in `app.go`, the `CapabilityKeeper` will be hooked up to modules through unique function references (by calling `ScopeToModule`, defined below) so that it can identify the calling module when later invoked.
-When the initial state is loaded from disk, the `CapabilityKeeper` instance will create new capability keys for all previously allocated capability identifiers (allocated during execution of past transactions), and keep them in a memory-only store while the chain is running.
+When the initial state is loaded from disk, the `CapabilityKeeper`'s `Initialise` function will create new capability keys for all previously allocated capability identifiers (allocated during execution of past transactions and assigned to particular modes), and keep them in a memory-only store while the chain is running.
 The SDK will include a new `MemoryStore` store type, similar to the existing `TransientStore` but without erasure on `Commit()`, which this `CapabilityKeeper` will use to privately store capability keys.

 The `CapabilityKeeper` will use two stores: a regular, persistent `KVStore`, which will track what capabilities have been created by each module, and an in-memory `MemoryStore` (described below), which will